 Heritage Health-Dwight is located in Dwight, Illinois, a city with a total of 6,102 people.
-We awarded it an overall grade of B-, which is a middle of the pack rating.
-You could definitely do worse than this nursing home.
-One of the major highlights of this nursing home's report card is its stellar inspection reports, which we will address in the next section.
+It looks like this is a good facility.
+We awarded it an overall grade of B, which is a quality grade.
+You could definitely do much worse than this nursing home.
+The best aspect of this nursing home's strong report card was its inspection rating.
+We discuss inspections in the next section

 Heritage Health-Dwight